 Steven’s tip: Find out what blockers you feel when wanting to go into a flow state.
-Write them all down and reflect upon them.
+Write them all down and reflect on them.
 What could you consciously do to diminish the intensity of those blockers?
 Also, think about moments where you got into the flow.
 What were the common factors those situations had?

-Once you learn the patterns that help you completely focus or that are decreasing your focus, then you can create contexts to habitually trigger your flow state.
+Once you learn the patterns that help you completely focus or that are decreasing your focus, you can create contexts to habitually trigger your flow state.

 5. Practice meditation to clear out your mind | Vishen

 Meditation can not only clear out your mind but also connect you deeper to your essence.
 And by practicing it consistently you will notice a tremendous change when boosting creativity becomes your focus.